 Continuity mistake: In the scene where Luke and Leia are about to swing across the canyon inside the Death Star, Leia shoots one last time.
 She hits the bulkhead behind the stormtrooper on the right and he falls forward.
 The trooper on the left continues firing (as seen in the screencap).
 (01:25:25)

-Other mistake: Just after the Falcon takes off from Mos Eisley, there's a shot of the Falcon with Star Destroyers chasing.
+Visible crew/equipment: Just after the Falcon takes off from Mos Eisley, there's a shot of the Falcon with Star Destroyers chasing.
 The next shot is of Han Solo alone in the cockpit.
 Watch carefully behind him in the doorway, and you'll see the shoulder of a man in a green shirt quickly move out of shot.
 In fact, this is Alec Guinness and the shot is an insert from the slightly later scene where Obi-Wan and Luke are in the cockpit.
 After Han tells them to strap in for their jump to light speed, this shot is seen again with the pair retreating down the ship's corridor.
 The earlier shot reuses the final frames of the later footage and the edge of Guinness' shoulder, his costume reflecting the green set lights, is visible.
 (01:01:05)

 Visible crew/equipment: In the original widescreen version, during a long shot of a loading bay in the Death Star, you can see a crew member walk just into shot on one side of the screen, stop, look up, and back out again.